Service Providers Near Me

 - National providers have networks that cover many parts of the country.
 Some national providers share network ownership to reduce maintenance costs and reach more customers.

-- Regional providers have smaller networks that cover limited areas.
-Regional providers often partner with national providers so customers can connect nationally.
+- Regional providers have networks focused on specific regions within Canada.
+Regional providers partner with national providers to offer coverage across Canada.

 - Flanker brands are mobile service providers that are owned and operated by larger service providers.
-For example, Fido and Chatr are flanker brands of Rogers.
+For example, Chatr, Cityfone, Fido, Mobilicity and Zoomer are flanker brands of Rogers.
 Virgin Mobile is a flanker brand of Bell Mobility.
-Koodo is a flanker brand of TELUS.
+Koodo and Public Mobile are flanker brands of TELUS.

 - Mobile virtual network operators (MVNOs) are service providers that lease network capacity from service providers .
 MVNOs generally do not own spectrum or network infrastructure, however, they may own some facilities that allow them to provision and/or package mobile services separate from the host network operator.
 These companies will enter commercial arrangements to obtain access to network services at wholesale rates, and then set their own retail prices.